-§240-24.1.14 Hyannis Harbor District (HH)
+§240-24.1.10 Hyannis Harbor District (HH)

 - 1. The Hyannis Harbor District is intended to maintain an area near Hyannis Inner Harbor for maritime activities and water-related uses, and is characterized by a mix of commercial, maritime industrial, and residential development and the presence of the commercial ferry services. - B. Lot Standards - 1.
 Newly platted lots must be dimensioned as specified by Table 7. - 2.
 Lot coverage may not exceed the maximum specified by Table 7. - C. Building Standards - 1.
 Multiple principal buildings are permitted per lot. - 2.
 Principal buildings are permitted as specified by Table 7. - (a) To support water-dependent uses on the harbor, the maximum building height permitted for existing structures used as a Marina or a Commercial Service use for constructing, selling, renting, or repairing boats is forty-five (45) feet. - 3.
-Mechanical & stairwell penthouses and building systems equipment must be setback from any exterior wall a distance that is equal to their height. - D. Use Provisions - 1.
-Limitations - (a) The maximum number of dwelling units permitted for any Multi-Unit Dwelling residential use is determined by the permitted dimensions of the building and the actual motor-vehicle parking spaces provided on a lot as required by Table 2. - E. Site Standards - 1.
+Mechanical and stairwell penthouses and building systems equipment must be setback from any exterior wall a distance that is equal to their height. - D. Use Provisions - 1.
+Limitations - (a) The maximum number of dwelling units permitted for any Multi-Unit Dwelling residential use is determined by the permitted dimensions of the building and the actual motor-vehicle parking spaces provided on a lot as required by Table 2. - (b) Occupation of a single indoor commercial space greater than five thousand (5,000) square feet by any Food and Beverage Service or Retail Sales use requires a Special Permit. - 2.
+Accessory uses permitted to a marina include, but are not limited to, the sale, rental, storage, and repair of boats, marine fueling, and marine contracting. - E. Site Standards - 1.
 Driveways, vehicular entrances to parking lots or structures, and curb cuts may be no wider than twenty-four (24) feet. - F. Landscape Standards - 1.
-A front landscaped area at least ten (10) feet wide measured from the lot line toward the interior of the lot must include the following features over the span of fifty (50) linear feet: - (i) One (1) canopy tree - (ii) One (1) understory or evergreen tree - (iii) Four (4) medium shrubs - (iv) Six (6) small shrubs - 2.
-A side or rear landscaped area at least six (6) feet wide must be provided along any side or rear lot line abutting a lot in Downtown Neighborhood (DN) district and must include the following features over the span of fifty (50) linear feet: - (i) Two (2) understory or evergreen trees - (ii) Five (5) medium shrubs and three (3) small shrubs or a fence or wall at least six(6) feet in height.
+A front landscaped area at least ten (10) feet wide measured from the lot line toward the interior of the lot must include the following features over the span of fifty (50) linear feet: - (a) One (1) canopy tree - (b) One (1) understory or evergreen tree - (c) Four (4) medium shrubs - (d) Six (6) small shrubs - 2.
+A side or rear landscaped area at least six (6) feet wide must be provided along any side or rear lot line abutting a lot in Downtown Neighborhood (DN) district and must include the following features over the span of fifty (50) linear feet: - (a) Two (2) understory or evergreen trees - (b) Five (5) medium shrubs and three (3) small shrubs or a fence or wall at least six (6) feet in height.